 Researchers at the American Gut Project found that people who ate more than 30 different plant foods each week had a more diverse gut microbiome compared with those who ate 10 or fewer.

-But just how difficult is it to eat 30 plant foods a week?
-I tried it out for a month to see…
+Although eating 30 plant-based foods a week isn’t one of our recommendations, we were intrigued to find out just how difficult is it to eat 30 different plant foods in a week?
+So, I tried it out for a month to see…

 What counts as a plant food?